minnib578/DL-ML/README.md

      ![image](https://user-images.githubusercontent.com/63558665/117917100-66989600-b2b6-11eb-956c-806cd1c85ff0.png)
 # Does global optimal can be reached by SGD, why
-when the learning rates {\displaystyle \eta }\eta  decrease with an appropriate rate, and subject to relatively mild assumptions, stochastic gradient descent converges almost surely to a global minimum when the objective function is convex or pseudoconvex, and otherwise converges almost surely to a local minimum
+when the learning rates decrease with an appropriate rate, and subject to relatively mild assumptions, stochastic gradient descent converges almost surely to a global minimum when the objective function is convex or pseudoconvex, and otherwise converges almost surely to a local minimum